-As of December 31, 2017, the Borough has one open grant commitment from the Commonwealth of Pennsylvania in the amount of \$1 million.
+As of December 31, 2018, the Borough has one open grant commitment from the Commonwealth of Pennsylvania in the amount of \$1 million.
 The Redevelopment Assistance Capital Program (RACP) funding is for the Municipal Parking Facility and Historic Reuse project.
-Management expects to receive these funds and complete the project in 2018 and 2019.
+The project was completed in 2018, and management expects to receive these funds in 2019.
+Grant proceeds of \$995,594 are recorded as a receivable at December 31, 2018 in the government-wide financial statements.